Differentiation Made Easy

-Neuromarketing explains that the reptilian brain makes decisions and “responds favorably to clear, solid contrast.
+Neuromarketing explains that the decision making portion of the brain “responds favorably to clear, solid contrast.
 It is hard wired to pay attention to contrast.
 Sharp contrast helps your prospects’ reptilian brain make decisions more quickly and easily, and contrast is often needed to trigger the reptilian brain to make a decision.”

-You’ll achieve that contrast the reptilian brain is looking for by making sure your positioning statement is unique during the positioning process described in this eBook.
-Testing for uniqueness is one of the steps in the process we teach on-line or on-site.
+You’ll achieve that contrast the brain is looking for by making sure your positioning statement is unique during the positioning process described in this eBook.
+Testing for uniqueness is one of the steps in the process we teach online or on-site.
 Here’s how to do it.

 It’s fairly easy to scout your competition and learn how they are positioning themselves, because they do it in public.
 Start reading and analyzing e-mail advertising, banner ads, marketing collateral, and especially websites with an eye to deducing the position behind them.